 In a year, a 10kW system will produce 12,000 kWh up to 16,400 kWh.
 However, it all depends on the solar plant location, site condition, inclination angle, shading, and maintenance of the system.

-Usually, solar power systems last around 20 to 30 years.
+Usually, a 10kW solar system last around 20 to 30 years.
 Depending on the level of maintenance being carried out, solar panels, inverters and the other components of the system will outlast their warranty years.

 The payback period of a 10kW solar system is between 5 to 8 years.
 Again, it depends on the initial cost of the system and kWh rate from electric utility.
 Additionally, net metering, feed-in tariff arrangement of local utility and system maintenance also need to be taken into consideration.